 To refresh automatically, select the checkbox and the frequency on the list (10s, 30s or 60s).
 A countdown is displayed.

 The export button allows, depending on the windows and the type of information displayed, different operations:

 To add a connection, click on the button, the menu or the Ctrl + A shortcut.
 Adding a connection takes 3 steps.

 By default, a 10-session connection pool is proposed and used.
 You can increase or decrease this pool.

-The type and application allow you to group your connections according to their functions.
+The type and application details allow you to group your connections depending on their functions.

-You can easily identify the connections later (in the menu or in the Control Panel)
+You can then easily identify the connections later (in the menu or in the Control Panel)

 Set the user and password.